BillyCaudy/Reanimator/README.md

   });
 });
 ```

 ## Technologies & Technical Challenges

-This app will be built with the MERN stack.
+This app is built with the MERN stack.
 (MongoDB, Express, React, and Node.js)

 ### Backend

-MongoDB will be used for the database.
+MongoDB is used for the database.
 The two main models it will manage are for the users and collections of photos.
-Express will be used to build up a framework to interact with and manage our database information.
+Express will be used to build up a framework to interact with and manage our database information and store and retrieve photos through AWS.

 ### Frontend

-Using React / Redux we will create all of our frontend views and manage the frontend state.
+Using React / Redux we created all of our frontend views and managed the frontend state to make this a single page app.

 ### Technical Challenges

 * Working with MongoDB and Express to build a new backend
+  * This was a new tech stack when starting this project, so we had to quickly ramp up to implement
-* Creating the timelapse generating technology (Ideally, it would generate a gif)
+* Creating the timelapse generating technology
-* Interacting with the user's hardware to take pictures and display ghost of previous image
+  * This had to be prototyped using custom JavaScript.
+We explored CSS animations, but found that it didn't offer the functionality we needed to adjust the animation of photos.